-* WHAT...West winds 30 to 40 mph with gusts up to 75 mph. * WHERE...Portions of central and southwest Montana. * WHEN...Until midnight MST tonight. * IMPACTS...Damaging winds will blow down trees and power lines.
-Power outages are expected.
-Travel will be very difficult to impossible, especially for high profile vehicles.
+* WHAT...Southwest winds 35 to 55 mph, with gusts up to 70 mph possible.
+Higher winds gusts up to 95 mph possible along the Rocky Mountain Front * WHERE...Portions of central, north central, and southwest Montana. * WHEN...From Wednesday evening through Thursday afternoon. * IMPACTS...Damaging winds may blow down trees and power lines.
+Power outages are possible.
+Travel could be very difficult, especially for high profile vehicles.
+Blowing dust could significantly reduce visibility at times.

 The river features several tough obstacles, including Class III rapids and rocky sections that require careful navigation.
 The best time to float this section of water is typically in late May or early June, when the water flow is around 1,000-1,500 cubic feet per second (cfs).
 However, the river can be navigated at higher or lower flows depending on the paddler's skill level.
 Overall, this river run is a thrilling adventure for those seeking a challenging and beautiful outdoor experience.